idleberg/homebrew-asahi/README.md

 $ brew install --cask idleberg/asahi/<cask>
 ```

-Alternatively, you can tap into the repository and discard the prefixes:
+Alternatively, you can "tap" into the repository, basically adding it as installation source, and discard the prefixes when installing:

 ```sh
 $ brew tap idleberg/asahi